donejs/donejs/README.md

 DoneJS is your new favorite way to get **high-performance**, **real-time**, **web and mobile** applications DONE!

-A comprehensive set of packages that are perfect for complex JavaScript projects, and the ability to quickly provision a modern development environment, means producing lightning-fast applications can be done faster.
+A comprehensive set of packages ideal for complex JavaScript projects and the ability to quickly provision a modern development environment means producing lightning-fast applications can be done faster.

 DoneJS automates the orchestration of these (otherwise disparate) parts: